JuliaMath/NFFT.jl/docs/src/background.md

 * The multiplication with ``\bm{D}`` is a scalar multiplication with the input-vector plus the shifting of data, which can be done inplace.
 * The FFT is done with a high-performance FFT library such as the FFTW.
 * The multiplication with ``\bm{B}`` needs to run only over a subset of the indices and is the most challenging step.
-Since in practice the multiplication with ``\bm{B}`` is also the most expansive step, an NFFT library needs to pay special attention to optimizing it appropriately.
+Since in practice the multiplication with ``\bm{B}`` is also the most expensive step, an NFFT library needs to pay special attention to optimizing it appropriately.

 ## Directional NFFT